G1ANT-Robot/G1ANT.Manual/g1ant-language/language-basics.md

 `window ✱chrome` instead of `window title ✱chrome`

-Note the asterisk before `chrome`: it serves as a wildcard for all characters preceding the word “chrome”, so that any Google Chrome browser window would be selected no matter what its full title is.
+Note the special asterisk symbol before `chrome`: it's called Search Place and serves as a wildcard for all characters preceding the word “chrome”, so that any Google Chrome browser window would be selected no matter what its full title is.
+You can enter this character from `Insert/Search Place` menu, with **Ctrl+8** keyboard shortcut or by clicking the ✱ icon on the toolbar.

 ## Using Variables